Planning-Inspectorate/appeal-planning-decision/README.md

 ### Test structure

-On a per project basis, unit tests shoudl live under a dir with the following pattern __tests__/unit/ and integration tests should live under __tests__/developer/, this is so integration and unit tests can be ran separately.
+On a per project basis, unit tests should live under a dir with the following pattern __tests__/unit/ and integration tests should live under __tests__/developer/, this is so integration and unit tests can be ran separately.

-UAT test packages requiring cypress have been m,pved to live under a route of /test-packages/ so they can be built and linted spearately.
+UAT test packages requiring cypress have been moved to live under a route of /test-packages/ so they can be built and linted separately.

 ## Feature Flag